ocket8888/trafficcontrol/docs/source/api/deliveryserviceserver.rst

 ``GET``
 =======
-Retrieve information about the assignment of servers to :term:`Delivery Services`
+Retrieve information about the assignment of servers to :term:`Delivery Services`.

 :Auth.
 Required: Yes
 :Roles Required: None\ [1]_